Skip to main content

 Toggling containers visibilityโ€‹

-The button in the planning board's toolbar allows you to toggle the visibility of containers in the planning board.
+The button in the planning board's toolbar toggles the visibility of containers in the planning board.

 Application setupโ€‹